magellan2/magellan2/README.md

 With (f.e.)
 Eclipse IDE it is very easy to import this repository as a project.
 Also running the project with newer JDKs is not an issue.
 It works out of the box

-- checkout the sources
+- checkout the sources from https://github.com/magellan2/magellan2
-- in Eclipse open the project from file system..
+- in Eclipse or your prefered Java IDE open the project from file system..
 - maybe add your current JRE system library to the Eclipse project.

-I've tested with Eclipse Temurin JDK 17.0.1 and OpenJDK 23.0.3. and both where compiling the sources and could run the Magellan Client `src-client/magellan.client.Client`
+I've tested with Eclipse Temurin JDK 17.0.1 and OpenJDK 23.0.3. and both where compiling the sources and could run the Magellan Client `src-client/magellan.client.Client`.
+The build process also runs IZPack, which requires JDK 11 because of some deprecated classes.

-To build a complete new release, we are still using Apache Ant.
+To build a complete new release, we are still using Apache Ant and Java 11.
 To install Ant follow the instructions on https://ant.apache.org/.
 I'm using Homebrew with `brew install ant`.
 Worked as expected.
+But it's also included in this repository

 Then open a terminal and run the following command to run the integrated unit tests, which shows helpful informations about any kind of compile issues in the future.

     ant -noinput -buildfile build.xml run_tests